-EPSD 9 Dress Code Policy Statement Acceptable Unacceptable All clothing should cover underpants, midriffs, buttocks and cleavage.
+EPSD 9 Dress Code Policy Statement Acceptable Unacceptable All clothing should cover underwear, undergarments, midriffs, buttocks and cleavage.
+Shoes must be worn at all times and should be safe for the school environment.
 See-through garments must be worn with appropriate coverage underneath that meet the minimum requirement of dress code.
-All students must wear shoes at all times and should be safe for the school environment.
-Shoes with attached wheels (Example: "Heelys") are not allowed at school.
-Clothing must cover areas from one armpit across to the other armpit.
-Shorts must be down to approximately 5 inches in length on the upper thighs.
+Clothing must cover areas from one armpit across to the other armpit, down to approximately 5 inches in length on the upper thighs.
 Tops must have shoulder straps.
-Factor of the first of the firs Headgear including hats, hoods, bandanas, ski mask and caps are not allowed on campus unless permitted for religious, medical, safety, or other reasons approved by school admin.
-Beanies are allowed in cold weather on playground areas.
+Enter and have frequently be the first of th Headgear including hats, hoods, and caps are not allowed on campus unless permitted for religious, medical, safety, or other reasons approved by school administration.
 Sunglasses may not be worn inside the building.
-CLAND Rev FORK Any disruptive or distracting mode of clothing or appearance that substantially and adversely impacts the educational process is not acceptable.
-This includes, but is not limited to, material relating to drugs, alcohol, profanity, obscenity, nudity, racism, violent or criminal themes and gang activity.
-TY Office I was a second of the second of th LET'S GO BRANDON
+CELAND NEW YORK Any article of clothing with a printed message, word, phrase, picture or graphic, may not contain profanity, obscenity, lewdness, or the promotion of any illegal activity or violence.
+Any article of clothing that is deemed inappropriate, offensive or a distraction to the educational environment by a staff member, will be required to be changed.
+Detailed information is contained in all student handbooks.
+PRUH PRUH DONT PANIC LET'S GO BRANDON